Via Sport's Story

 Since the completion of the initial pilot, we have also run a pilot AFL program in Mumbai, India, through support from the Australia-India Institute at the University of Melbourne.
 In this pilot, we cultivated relationships with AFL India, the Essendon Football Club and Australian Football International (AFI).

-Through these experiences, we have discovered the efficacy of our programs in creating opportunities for young people, including from disadvantaged communities, to participate in sport, and to develop meaningful people-to-people links between varying cultures.
+Through these experiences, we have discovered the potential of our programs in creating opportunities for young people, including from disadvantaged communities, to participate in sport, and to develop meaningful people-to-people links between varying cultures.